HANNAH - Author Q&A

 Tell us about your book.
 What is it about?

-HANNAH is a story of the discovery and creation of self.
-When the story begins, Hannah, who is 19, is called to her purpose.
+Hannah is a story of the discovery and creation of self.
+When the story begins, Hannah, who is nineteen, is called to her purpose.
 In that call, she is confronted by the unsettling realization that there is a missing person inside of her, without whom it is impossible to fulfill her promise.
-She calls on her spirit guides and begins the process of gathering the bones of her life, that she will need to sing over when she finds the place where that can happen.
+She calls on her spirit guides and begins the process of gathering the bones of her life, which she will need to sing over once she finds the place where that can happen.

 What was the most unexpected challenge you encountered while writing the book?

-Hannah is 19 when her selected life begins, and I recognized before writing the book that one of the challenges would be to voice the experience of being 19—an experience that if I were to name its essential quality or character would be ‘raw.’
+Hannah is nineteen when her selected life begins, and I recognized before writing the book that one of the challenges would be to voice the experience of being nineteen — an experience that if I were to name its essential quality or character would be raw.
 There is a rawness of emotion and vulnerability that defines that passage in a young person’s life into adulthood.
-In Hannah’s case, she is an artist as well, so there is the added demand to ‘live on the front lines of her life,’ as the artist is ‘constantly in a state of becoming.’
+In Hannah’s case, she is an artist as well, so there is the added demand to live on the front lines of her life, as the artist is constantly in a state of becoming.

-The story begins with Hannah being called to her purpose, but when we meet her, the chaos of her life and the grief that she is experiencing there are overwhelming her.
-She lacks the structure to process that grief and therefore is incapable of taking the first steps towards the emotional journey that will allow her to restore the balance that is required of her to live a life of purpose.
+The story begins with Hannah being called to her purpose, but when we meet her, the chaos of her life and her grief are overwhelming.
+She lacks the structure to process that grief and therefore is incapable of taking the first steps toward the emotional journey that will allow her to restore the balance required of her to live a life of purpose.

-The challenge, as the writer, was to create the structure that I needed in order to be able to express the rawness of Hannah’s thoughts, feelings, and emotions on the page; while at the same time allowing for the space and spontaneity I found there to colour what she is experiencing—with all of the contradictions and messiness that live at the heart of being human, but that can feel especially acute when a person is 19.
+The challenge, as the writer, was to create the appropriate structure to express the rawness of Hannah’s thoughts, feelings, and emotions on the page, while at the same time allowing for the space and spontaneity I found there to colour what she is experiencing — with all the contradictions and messiness that live at the heart of being human but that can feel especially acute when a person is nineteen.

 Can you share a moment from your personal life that inspired a scene or character in the book?

-The character of the wilderness in HANNAH plays a central role in the telling of the story.
-As a writer, you write what you know, and the wilderness that is described in the book speaks to the wilderness that inspired me when I was growing up: the wilderness of the prairies, the foothills, the mountains, and the West Coast.
-In HANNAH, much of the story unfolds within that wilderness and much of what is experienced there reflects the interior landscape of Hannah’s psyche, and the state of being that she finds herself in in the moment that she is called to her purpose.
+The character of the wilderness in Hannah plays a central role in the telling of the story.
+As a writer, you write what you know, and the wilderness I describe in the book speaks to the wilderness that inspired me when I was growing up: the wilderness of the prairies, the foothills, the mountains, and the West Coast.
+In Hannah, much of the story unfolds within that wilderness and much of what is experienced there reflects the interior landscape of Hannah’s psyche, including the complicated state of being she is in when she is called to her purpose.

 Were there any themes you consciously set out to explore in this book?

 Only the themes that arose out of understanding the circumstances of Hannah’s life.
-From a very young age, Hannah experienced a great deal of loss, but also a very special kind of love and relating to the world and to the people with whom she had relationships.
-For Hannah, the crux of that dynamic is that it was the loss of those loving relationships specifically that haunts her—and in the case of her brother Charlie, especially, through tragic circumstances.
+From a very young age Hannah experienced a great deal of loss, but also a very special kind of love and relating to the world and to the people with whom she had relationships.

-To understand Hannah’s grief requires living at the heart of that loss, and the fragmentation that it has created in her psyche—and to listen in those places where she now finds herself most alone.
-The story begins in the moment that she is called to her purpose, and in that call, she learns that she is bound to her promises—the promises to those that she lost, but most importantly, the promise she made to herself.
+To understand Hannah’s grief requires living at the heart of that loss and the fragmentation that it has created in her psyche — and to listen in those places where she now finds herself most alone.
+The story begins when she is called to her purpose, and in that call, she learns that she is bound to her promises — the promises to those that she lost, but most importantly, the promise she made to herself.

 How do you approach world-building in your writing?